-Policy for Determination of the Individual Base Remuneration Amount, the Timing and Terms of such Grant
+Policy for Determination of the Individual Base Compensation Amount, the Timing and Terms of such Grant

-Base remuneration is the monthly fixed compensation paid in cash.
-The amount of base remuneration shall be determined by considering various facts and circumstances such as the duty, range of responsibility and years of service, as well as the Group's performance.
-The base remuneration shall be paid in an appropriate time
+Base compensation is the monthly fixed compensation paid in cash.
+The amount of base compensation shall be determined by considering various facts and circumstances such as the duty, range of responsibility and years of service, as well as the Group's performance.
+The base compensation shall be paid in an appropriate time.